civiform/docs/docs/contributor-guide/developer-guide/releasing.md

 ### 3. Edit the generated draft release

-Follow the GitHub URL to the draft release printed at the end of the script from the previous step, or navigate to [the repo's releases page](https://github.com/civiform/civiform/releases) and find the new draft release.
+Follow the GitHub URL to the draft release printed at the end of the `bin/create-release` script step from the previous step, or navigate to [the repo's releases page](https://github.com/civiform/civiform/releases) and find the new draft release.

 Next, edit the release notes to include the following: